arcadiapage/arcadiapage.github.io/_drafts/one-week-of-gentle-productivity.md

 - Creative Life

 ---
 Right now, I'm working on a book entitled "100 Days of Gentle Productivity."
-I chose 100 days because I'm creating this book with Kickstarter's Make100 challenge in mind.
+I chose 100 days because I'm creating this book with [Kickstarter's Make100 challenge](http://kck.st/3XRvREA) in mind.

 But...it doesn't have to take 100 days to feel the benefits of approaching each day with more care.
 So here I'm sharing the first seven prompts from my book so you can create a week of gently getting things done.
 I suggest having a notebook or a place where you can write your thoughts as you go through these.

 You can approach these prompts in order, out of order, or by what resonates with you.
-Feel free to do whatever makes you feel the most comfortable.
+Do whatever makes you feel the most comfortable.

 # Day One

 We all have things that we enjoy doing to slow down and relax.

-*How would you like to slow down today when you get a moment?*
+_How would you like to slow down today when you get a moment?_

 Remember that relaxing doesn't have to take a lot of time.
 Just five minutes is enough.